Skip to content

 Through our partnership, we hope to provide opportunities for community members and farmers that will help protect Wisconsin farm and agricultural land.

 Looking ahead, an additional 515,200 acres of farmland will be compromised by 2040 if recent development trends continue.
-This is the equivalent to losing 2,400 farms, $377 million in farm output and 6,400 agricultural jobs.
+This is the equivalent of losing 2,400 farms, $377 million in farm output, and 6,400 agricultural jobs.

 Project Goals